-- We are concentrated at Business strategy which is focused on improving the competitive position of a company's or business unit's products or services within the specific industry or market segment that the company or business unit serves. - Business strategy is extremely important because research shows that business unit effects have double the impact on overall company performance than do either corporate or industry effects.
+- Business strategy is focused on improving the competitive position of a company's or business unit's products or services within the specific industry or market segment that the company or business unit serves. - Business strategy can be competitive (battling against all competitors for advantage) and/or cooperative (working with one or more companies to gain advantage against other competitors). - Michael Porter proposes two "generic" competitive strategies for outperforming other corporations in a particular industry: lower cost and differentiation.